dojo/docs/dojo/declare.rst

 Arrays and Objects as member variables
 ======================================

 If your class contains arrays or other objects, they should be declared in the constructor so that each instance gets it's own copy.
-Simple types (literal strings and numbers) and are fine to declare in the class directly.
+Simple types (literal strings and numbers) are fine to declare in the class directly.

 .. code-block :: javascript